softawaregmbh/samples-logicapporder/README.md

 * Create a Queue named **orders**
 * Add a shared access policy (only listen is required) for further use

+# Hello World
+* Create a new Logic App in Azure portal
+* Use template to send an email whenever a tweet is created

+# Real world scenario

 ## Create a Logic App project in Visual Studio
 * New project based on template **Cloud > Azure Resource Group** called **LogicAppOrder**
 * Add **Logic App Template**